mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/templates.md

 ---
-title: Templates
+title: Input Field Templates
-description: A tutorial for Meta Bind Templates.
+description: A tutorial for Meta Bind Input Field Templates.
 ---

 Templates allow you to reuse input fields across your vault.